da4all/da4all.github.io/_cards/how-to-create-a-data-visualization-slide-deck.md

 title: "How to Create a Data Visualization (slide deck)"

 teaser: >
   These slides explain two different step-by-step methods for creating high-quality, professional-looking data visualizations without needing to pay for software or learn to code.
 They are intended to follow the Introduction to Data Visualization videos and provide a lead-in to the Create an Original Data Visualization assignment sequence.
+The slide deck with instructor notes could be used as a reading or an activity.

 keywords:
   - "Visual Rhetoric"